Python, Web and Flask

 Flask, and other such frameworks does pretty much what we just discussed in the last section (with added more sophistication).
 They listen on a port on a TCP socket, receive an HTTP request, parse the data according to protocol format and make it available to you in a convenient manner.

-Another example: we register routes in flask by @app.route("/hello").
-What flask will do is maintain a registry internally which will map /hello with the function you decorated with.
-Now whenever a request comes with the /hello route (second component in the first line, split by space), flask calls the registered function and returns whatever the function returned.
+route (second component in the first line, split by space), Flask calls the registered function and returns whatever the function returned.

 Same with all other web frameworks in other languages too.
 They all work on similar principles.
 What they basically do is understand the HTTP protocol, parses the HTTP request data and gives us programmers a nice interface to work with HTTP requests.

-Not so much of magic, innit?
+Not so much of magic in it?